KalopsiaTwilight/WoWModelViewerServer/README.md

-# WoWCharacterViewerServer
+# WoWModelViewerServer
-Web Server to provide files needed for WoWCharacterViewer
+Web Server to provide files needed for WoWModelViewer